tdurieux/anonymous_github/README.md

 npm i
 ```

-2. Configure the Github tocken
+2. Configure the Github token

 Create a file `.env` that contains